 Security and Control are centerpieces of IoT.
 IoT means multiple devices may connect to potentially multiple networks,requesting and reporting information.
 Network “smarts” will need to be pushed as close to the devices as possible, guaranteeing the security and network performance of those transactions.
 Telcos have a proven pedigree in providing security and performance at the transaction level; this will be their advantage in the IoT world.

 IoT needs Service Clouds.
 Multiple devices will potentially connect to multiple networks – which may include wireline and wireless networks – requiring a “Service Cloud”.
 Telcos have proven success in this model,having reliably interconnected to each other.
 Additionally, creating revenue opportunities between their networks and other carrier’s networks (home subscribers versus “roamers”) is a proven part of Telcos’ core strengths and skills.

 The bottom line: nobody is better positioned for success in IoT than today’s Telco providers.
 While IoT will be a business revolution, for Telcos it represents an evolution of their core skills and talents.
 Telcos are already experts in handling diverse data, at high speed, in huge volumes, with security, and with guaranteed performance in an interconnected world, while monetizing the data.

-To learn more about how Telcos can thrive in the age of IoT, join us for our webinar on Wednesday, July 19th at 10AM EDT.
+To learn more about how Telcos can thrive in the age of IoT.
+Download our pre-recorded webinar, “Surviving IoT: How Telcos Can Survive the Next Industrial Revolution”.